Need easy indoor activities you can do with supplies you already have at home? Here’s 20+ stay at home kids’ activities.

 Similarly, when we have activities after snack time and after quiet time, it gets my children into the frame of mind that playing is now their primary job.

 Often in my family, we gravitate to technology when we lack a structure or plan.
-Instead of grabbing the remote, we try to use activities as bridge to creating which leads to independent playi.
+Instead of grabbing the remote, we try to use activities as a bridge to creating which leads to independent play.

 A lot of parents don’t like sensory activities because they are messy.
-So teach your children the expectations and boundaries:
+So set up from rules for sensory play.

 - The materials stay inside the containers.